 More than three years later, no one has been charged; none of the money appears to have been recovered; and no action seems to have been taken on an SIU call for the freezing of transactions on the suspect’s property.
+Even more disconcertingly, the man under investigation, Khotso Frank Khasu, was recently given a senior job in the co-operative governance department, which now falls under Pravin Gordhan.

 Case 2: In 2011, forensic auditors called for North West health boss Lydia Sebego to face criminal charges after finding that a government lease tender was riddled with irregularities.
 More than three years later, neither Sebego nor any of the other officials involved has been charged.
 Indeed, shortly after the report was handed to the province, Sebego applied for a transfer to Gordhan’s department, where she now serves as chief operating officer.
 Alerted this week, the minister promised to investigate.